CiscoDevNet/webex-teams-archiver/README.rst

 Note: The HTML version of the archive requires Internet connectivity because of the CSS and image previewer JS which are not packaged with the archive because of licensing and also to keep the archive file smaller.

+Note: Please note that use of the Webex Teams Archiver may violate the retention policy, if any, applicable to your use of Webex Teams.

 Installation
 ------------